kndl/tumbleweed-pioneer/_pages/contact.md

 ---
 layout: default
-permalink: /book-a-meeting/
+permalink: /contact/
-title: book a meeting
+title: contact
 nav: true
 nav_order: 4
 ---

-# Book a meeting
+# Contact

 Ready to connect?
-Reach out to tumbleweedpioneer AT gmail DOT com to set up a meeting.
+Reach out to tumbleweedpioneer AT gmail DOT com and we'll get back to you as soon as possible.

 Our conversation might be about any of the following things: